Web Applications

 Attention

-It's essential to inform all members of the platform about any changes you make to this section.
+It is essential to inform all platform members about any changes you make in this section.

-Check the box to make changes.
+Activate the checkbox to make changes.
 The variables you can modify are:

-• Alternative domain: Secondary address to redirect in case the primary one fails.
+- Alternative domain: Secondary address to redirect in case of failure in the primary.

 Attention